recaptime-dev/newsletter/drafts/regular-issues/2021-001-ajhalili2006/sections/tech-news.md

 or not he got some tech partners are what his another matter he need for now. (don't forget the US Capitol riot last January 6)
 * [USB-C is cursed](https://hackaday.com/2021/03/22/cursed-usb-c-when-plug-orientation-matters/),
-and non-USB-C users want correct plug orientation.
+and non-USB-C users want correct plug orientation. (seriously, this is not an tech news, but pardon us)
 * [Companies in US don't like unions?](https://www.vox.com/the-highlight/22320009/amazon-bessemer-union-rwdsu-alabama)Looks like an
 David and Goliath battle in Bessemer, Alabama to watch at night, right?
 But nah, they don't know Bessemer too much.
 * Also, [Microsoft wants to acuqire Discord, worth over $10M+](https://www.theverge.com/2021/3/22/22345792/microsoft-discord-acquisition-report-10-billion).